Writing process: Social model of writing process

 "The aim of collaborative learning helps students to find more control in their learning situation.

 The social model of writing relies on the relationship between the writers and readers for the purpose of creating meaning.
 "Writers seldom write exactly what they mean and readers seldom interpret a writer's words exactly as the writer intended."

 Even grammar has a social turn in writing: "It may be that to fully account for the contempt that some errors of usage arouse, we will have to understand better than we do the relationship between language, order, and those deep psychic forces that perceived linguistic violations seem to arouse in otherwise amiable people".

-So one can't simply say a thing is right or wrong.
+So one cannot simply say a thing is right or wrong.
 There is a difference of degrees attributed to social forces.

 Expressivist process theory of writing

+According to the expressivist theory, the process of writing is centered on the writer's transformation.
+This involves the writer changing in the sense that voice and identity are established and the writer has a sense of his or her self.
+In expressivist pedagogy, writing is a process used to create meaning.
+An author’s sense of self is emphasized for bringing social change.
+This theory became popular in the late 1960s and early 1970s.

+Several scholars have noted that the expressivist process is incredibly valuable when it comes to writer’s forming their own identities within writing, Michele Zugnoni and Anne Harrington in particular.
+Zugnoni discusses the ways in which including self-reflection and self-expression within writing is incredibly helpful in allowing first-generation students to build a sense of individuality and purpose.
+Zugnoni had female, first-generation students use self-reflection in writing, allowing for this group of students to create a sense of individuality from writing freely.
+In the book “Writing With Elbow,” Herrington’s chapter, titled “Gone Fishin’: Rendering and the Uses of Personal Experience in Writing,” states that the exclusion of personal experience in an academic writing assignment disregards the value of a writer’s experiences.

+Expressivist process theory and academic writing complement one another, that academic inquiry focuses on discovery wherein expressivism is the discovery and analysis of your personal experiences.
+It is discussed that the act of writing about one’s personal experience not only helps to make sense of those experiences but allows them to build their voice, Bruce Ballenger stating his own students had told him that writing had been put into a new light when allowed to express their personal experiences.